Quick Answer

 For country-level rail selection, see Reduce Payout Fees by Matching Disbursement Rail to Destination Country.

-A double disbursement can be a symptom, but this evidence set does not prove retry races, idempotency keys, or replay-safe writes as the cause or fix.
+A double disbursement can be a symptom, but retry races, idempotency keys, or replay-safe writes are not proven as the cause or fix until records confirm it.
 Confirm the duplicate event in both internal and external records before assigning a mechanism.
 If that chain is missing, keep it classified as unresolved.

 The supported risk is weak rule-source control, not a proven profile-data branch error.
 IRS Publication 525 is explicit that severance payments are subject to income tax withholding, so inconsistent withholding outcomes should trigger a source-and-date check first.
 Use eCFR as a working reference, but remember it is labeled authoritative and unofficial.